 some basic concepts you'll simply have to be familiar with: control structures, functions, arrays, and so on.
 These are the air you breathe,

 the water you drink.
 Trying to list all the things that depend on them would be hopeless.

 If you have already taken a university level programming course, or [AP Computer Science](http://en.wikipedia.org/wiki/AP_Computer_Science), or have taught yourself enough programming to write simple programs (e.g. games), then you know enough to use Metacademy.
 You can skip the rest of this roadmap.
 If not, then read on.

 # What language to start with?

-All the languages I just listed are _procedural_ programming languages, where statements are executed in order, and programs are structured in terms of procedures.
+- All the languages I just listed are _procedural_ programming languages, where statements are executed in order.
 At some universities, the introductory courses are taught in a _functional_ programming language, such as Scheme or Haskell.
 You're free to follow this path as well, and being comfortable with functional programming ideas will pay off even in imperative programming languages.
 But be warned that this road can be more difficult, since the mapping between programs and algorithms is less obvious.
 Also, since functional and imperative languages are very different, it will be more work to translate what you've learned from one setting to the other.
 (Introductory college courses which use Scheme or Haskell are typically intended for students who have already done some programming in an imperative langauge.)